 Recommended for long-term investors who are looking for great ETF and mutual fund offers

-Vanguard is considered safe because it has a long track record and is regulated by top-tier regulators.
+Vanguard is considered safe because it has a long track record and it is overseen by top-tier regulators.

 Vanguard pros and cons

 Vanguard offers free ETF and mutual fund trading for a selected list of products.
-The account opening is fully digital and user-friendly.
+Account opening is fully digital and user-friendly.
 The mobile trading platform is easy to use and well-designed.

 The product portfolio covers only the US market and the research tools are limited.
 The financing rates are also high.